Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 1. In the Data Collection UI, in your mobile property, select the **Extensions** tab.
 2. On the **Catalog** tab, locate or search for the **Adobe Experience Platform Edge Network** extension, and select **Install**.
-3. Select the Datastream you would like to use per environment.
-For more information, see [Configure datastreams](../../getting-started/configure-datastreams.md) and [datastreams](./#datastreams).
+3. Select the **Datastream** you would like to use per environment.
+Read more about [datastreams](./#datastreams) below.
-4. Set up the Domain configuration by either using the automatically populated domain, or a first party domain mapped to an Adobe-provisioned Edge network domain.
+4. Set up the **Domain configuration** by either using the automatically populated domain, or a first party domain mapped to an Adobe-provisioned Edge network domain.
 For more information, see [domain configuration](./#domain-configuration) below.
 4. Select **Save**.
 5. Follow the [publishing process](../../getting-started/create-a-mobile-property.md#publish-the-configuration) to update SDK configuration.